Current Location: Springfield, IL

 UIS Degree: M.A.
 2002 (Communication)

-Executive Director, Ronald McDonald House Charities of Central Illinois
+Chief Executive Officer, Ronald McDonald House Charities of Central Illinois

-2013 Non Profit Director of the Year from the Greater Springfield Chamber of Commerce, worked to pass Smoke Free Springfield and Smoke Free Illinois legislation, Recipient of Loren Reid Award for Best Senior Performance at the University of Missouri Columbia, Winner of Vice Chancellor Award for Excellence at UIS while employed as Director of Volunteer & Civic Engagement Center.
+2017 Athena Award nominee, 2015 recipient of the Professional Communicator Award from the Association for Women in Communications Springfield Chapter, 2013 Non-Profit Director of the Year from the Greater Springfield Chamber of Commerce, worked to pass Smoke Free Springfield and Smoke Free Illinois legislation, Recipient of Loren Reid Award for Best Senior Performance at the University of Missouri Columbia, Winner of Vice Chancellor Award for Excellence at UIS while employed as Director of Volunteer & Civic Engagement Center.

 Memories of SSU/UIS